 }

-This is done because now the app will be running into 2 containers therefore you can now use the service name (multiapi) to call the Web API.
+This is done because now the app will be running from 2 Docker Containers therefore we can now use the service name multiapi which is defined on the docker-compose file, and port 8080 which is the port of MultiApi app, to call the Web API.

-You can run the project in visual studio and it will run it from 2 docker containers.
-I have created a small video which shows the running for this app in vs.
+Run the app in visual studio and it will now run from 2 docker containers.
+We have created a small video which shows the running for this app in Visual Studio.

 Now check docker desktop which will show the Multi-Containers running for this app.

-I will now expose the port of the container to the host.
-This will help to call the container directly with it’s url on the browser (without using visual studio).
+We will now expose docker container ports to the host.
+This will help to call the container directly with it’s URL on the browser.
+That is we now won’t need to run the app from from Visual Studio.

 version: '3.4'